nikspyratos/toybox/README.md

 -   **Websockets**: If you won't be using any realtime features, remove the `import './echo';` line from `resources/js/bootstrap.js`.
 -   **Create an admin user**: Run the `php artisan app:create-admin-user` command to create an admin user.
 This will allow you to access Filament at `/admin`, and Telescope at `/telescope`.
 -   **DNS**: You'll need to set up some A records to point to your server's IP for your domain.
--   **Laravel SEO**: Consult the [main package documentation](https://github.com/ralphjsmit/laravel-seo) as well as the [Filament plugin](https://github.com/ralphjsmit/laravel-filament-seo) on how to handle SEO for your models.
 -   **Laravel Health**:
     -   If using MySQL or Postgres, consider adding the [Database Connections](https://spatie.be/docs/laravel-health/v1/available-checks/db-connection-count), [Database Size](https://spatie.be/docs/laravel-health/v1/available-checks/db-size-check), and [Database table size](https://spatie.be/docs/laravel-health/v1/available-checks/db-table-size-check) healthchecks.
     -   If using Flare, consider adding the [Flare Error Count](https://spatie.be/docs/laravel-health/v1/available-checks/flare-error-count) healthcheck.